spryker/spryker-docs/docs/marketplace/user/features/202200.0/marketplace-shopping-list-feature-overview.md

 The *Marketplace Shopping List* feature allows customers to add product offers and marketplace products to a shopping list in the Marketplace Storefront.

 Merchant information is displayed in the *Sold by* field so that customer can always know which merchant is the owner of the product.
+Price and stock of the shopping list items are based on the price and stock of the respective product offers and marketplace products.

 ## Marketplace Shopping List on the Storefront